 Fishing the Tidal River

 Starting with the forested hills of Wilsons Promontory National Park.
 This section is closed to fishing upstream of the Tidal River Road.
-The lower estuary reaches are open to fishing and offer excellent fishing for bream, estuary perch, trevally, yellow-eye mullet, and closer towards the sea entrance flathead, flounder, luderick and Australian salmon.
+The lower estuary reaches are open to fishing and offer excellent fishing for bream, estuary perch, trevally, yellow-eye mullet, and, closer towards the sea entrance, flathead, flounder, luderick and Australian salmon.
 The fish often aren’t huge in size but plentiful in numbers, especially when using small soft plastics or small baits with small hooks and sinkers.
-The boardwalk around the river offers excellent land base fishing and there are several scattered jetties great for fishing near the caravan park.
-Small boats can be launched from the beach adjacent to the estuary but you will want to do this during calm sea conditions.
+The boardwalk around the river offers excellent land-based fishing, and there are several scattered jetties great for fishing near the caravan park.
+Small boats can be launched from the beach adjacent to the estuary, but you will want to do this during calm sea conditions.
 We highly recommend reading our guide on the best lures to catch bream.

-There is good kayak launching access and plenty of land-based fishing option near the camping area and the mouth of the river have good bank access for those land base fishing.
+There is good kayak launching access and plenty of land-based fishing options near the camping area, and the mouth of the river has good bank access for land-based fishing.
 Bream and Estuary Perch will be your primary target and a great year-round option.
-A great starting point here for bream and other species would be a 2.5-inch grub or paddle tail on a 1/16 or 1/20 ounce of a jig head.
+A great starting point here for bream and other species would be a 2.5-inch grub or paddle tail on a 1/16 or 1/20 ounce jig head.
 Covering distance and casting towards any visible structure.
-When flicking lures and plastics you will need an ultralight spinning outfit.
-This would start with a light rod around 7 feet in length either a 1-3 or 2-4 kilo class.
-There are so many great options to choose from in this range which can be quite confusing for beginners.
-When choosing a reel make sure you pick a 1000, 2040 or 2500 size that is best, spooled with a 4-6 pound braid and finished with a 2 or 4-pound leader.
-Again the range of reels on the market is amazing and the budgets vary greatly depending on your skill level and spending habits.
-If you plan on fishing with baits then we would highly recommend using Sandworms, maggots, scrub worms, pilchards, mussels, yabbies, & chicken.
-For bait fishing again a light rod setup is best.
+When flicking lures and plastics, you will need an ultralight spinning outfit.
+This would start with a light rod around 7 feet in length, either a 1-3 or 2-4 kilo class.
+There are so many great options to choose from in this range, which can be pretty confusing for beginners.
+When selecting a reel, make sure you pick a 1000, 2000 or 2500 best size, spooled with a 4-6 pound braid and finished with a 2 or 4-pound leader.
+Again, the range of reels on the market is amazing, and the budgets vary greatly depending on your skill level and spending habits.
+If you plan on fishing with baits, then we would highly recommend using Sandworms, maggots, scrub worms, pilchards, mussels, yabbies, & chicken.
+For bait fishing, again, a light rod setup is best.
 A 2-4 kilo class rod with a 2500 size reel would be a great option spooled with a 6-pound line.
 Beginners can go a little heavier with a 3-5 kilo rod.

 We would encourage you to watch our video below on how to catch bream with bait or read our detailed guide on Bait fishing for Bream.